theobald-software/helpcenter.theobald-software.github.io/includes/components/odata/define-an-odata-extraction.md

 3. Click **[Search]**.
 Search results are displayed.
 ![Look-Up-ODP](../../assets/images/documentation/components/odata/odata-lookup.png){:class="img-responsive"}
 4. Click **[:material-greater-than:]** to select a service :number-2:.
-The SAP objects that are available via the service are displayed in the right screen of the menu:
+The SAP objects that are available via the service are displayed in the right screen of the menu.
 5. Select a service entity :number-3: and click **[OK]** to confirm.

 The application now returns to the main window of the {{ component }}.